 In today’s era of “big data,” litigation teams must leverage tools for mining, organizing, interpreting, and presenting the underlying data in a manner comprehensible to the trier of fact.

 Data Analytics, understood as the use of quantitative and computer-based tools and techniques, including databases, to analyze and characterize business problems, is a core DisputeSoft competency.
-At DisputeSoft, data-driven analytics tools and techniques serve as a means for determining facts and for presenting those facts, whether in investigating trade secret misappropriation in the data products market, inspecting defect records in a software project failure dispute, or reviewing source code repository modifications in a copyright suit.
-However, our data analytics experience and expertise can be leveraged in other disputes not involving IT failure or intellectual property, but rather for any case where large data sets need to be identified, collected, and analyzed for the purpose of proving or refuting claims at issue in the dispute.
+At DisputeSoft, data-driven analytics tools and techniques serve as a means for determining facts and for presenting those facts, whether in investigating trade secret misappropriation, inspecting defect records in a software project failure dispute, or reviewing source code repository modifications in a copyright suit.
+Moreover, our data analytics experience and expertise can be leveraged in other disputes not involving IT failure or intellectual property, but for any case where large data sets need to be identified, collected, and analyzed for the purpose of proving or refuting claims at issue in the dispute.

 In today’s era of “big data,” the traditional e-Discovery approach to database production is no longer adequate.
-Litigation teams must not only understand how to acquire and preserve data, including database systems, but must also leverage tools for mining, organizing, interpreting, and presenting the underlying data in a manner comprehensible to the trier of fact.
+Litigation teams must not only understand how to acquire and preserve data, including database systems, but must also leverage tools for mining, organizing, interpreting, and presenting the underlying data.

 Data Acquisition, Preservation, and Analysis